dedhack/Project-Zombie-Mario/README.md

 - Plaformer game [tutorial] (https://www.youtube.com/watch?v=rTVoyWu8r6g&t=8183s&ab_channel=ChrisCourses)
 - Fighting game [tutorial](https://www.youtube.com/watch?v=vyqbNFMDRGQ&ab_channel=ChrisCourses)

-When building this game, I had the simple objective that the overall MVP was a game where players can move around and attack enemies, remnisincence of old school platformers and side-scroller games such as Super Mario World and Sonic.
+When building this game, I had the simple objective that the overall MVP was a game where players can move around and attack enemies, reminiscence of old school platformers and side-scroller games such as Super Mario World and Sonic.

 Following that, other things can come into play such as coins, power-ups and so on.